websavers/centos2alma_openvz/README.md

 `vzctl snapshot-delete $CTID --id $SNAP_ID`

 # Troubleshooting

+If Germany is blocked by your firewall rules, the almalinux GPG key will fail to download.

 You can run each stage of this separately, so if any one part fails, you can re-run just that stage or start from the next if you've fixed the issue manually.
 Here are the stages:

 Check if the almaconvert8 utility says it can be converted: